- Difficulty: Easy-Moderate

 - Recommended time of year: 1st April - 31st October

-Self-guided, easy level donkey trekking trail for the family.
+Self-guided, easy-moderate level donkey trekking trail for the family.

 - Walking in the company of a donkey will make the children go a lot further without complaints!